Through certification, the Marine Stewardship Council acknowledges those select fisheries that meet its sustainable fishing benchmarks.

 As a stakeholder, however, ISSF engages with MSC to help improve the standards and ensure consistency among MSC’s fishery assessments.
-We also publish research based on MSC criteria and develop resources for fisheries seeking MSC certification.
+We also submit technical comments on MSC certification and assessment processes, publish research based on MSC criteria, and develop resources for fisheries seeking MSC certification.

 MSC has certified about 300 fisheries worldwide, approximately 50 of which are tuna fisheries.

 Ideally, all tuna would be sourced from MSC-certified fisheries, and all fisheries would receive an 80-100 score on each MSC Performance Indicator (PI) — that is, receive MSC certification without “conditions.”

 Purse-seine tuna fisheries that use drifting FADs, which harvest the majority of the world’s tuna, are capable of achieving MSC certification if they follow science-based best practices.

 On each PI, the fishery receives a score from 0-100.
 Those individual scores create an aggregate score that determines whether a fishery will receive certification (for a score 80-100) or “conditional” certification (60-79) — or fail (59 or below).

 MSC weights some PIs more than others in scoring, so a fishery can receive an overall “fail” even if it has only one individual PI failing score.

 To help fisheries remediate their performance in problem areas — or close conditions so they can maintain MSC certification — ISSF offers technical services as well as online resources, including best practices reports and checklists for purse-seine and longline fisheries.